-DWWA judge profile: Richard Baudains - Decanter
+DWWA Regional Chair Veneto: Richard Baudains - Decanter

-Richard Baudains is Regional Chair for Veneto at the Decanter World Wine Awards (DWWA)
+Richard Baudains is the Regional Chair for Veneto at the Decanter World Wine Awards (DWWA) 2019.

 Richard Baudains

-Richard Baudains was born and bred in Jersey in the Channel Islands and trained to be a teacher of English as a foreign language in order to satisfy his wanderlust.
-After several years in various foreign climes, Baudains settled down in beautiful Friuli-Venezia Giulia, having had the good fortune to reside previously in the winemaking regions of Piemonte, Tuscany, Liguria and Trentino-Alto Adige.
+Baudains was born and bred in Jersey in the Channel Islands and trained to be a teacher of English as a foreign language.

+After several years in various foreign climes, Baudains settled in Friuli-Venezia Giulia in Italy, having resided previously in the winemaking regions of Piedmont, Tuscany, Liguria and Trentino-Alto Adige.

 Baudains wrote his first article for Decanter in 1989 and has been a regular contributor on Italian wines ever since.